$7.10 will give 1 day of Summer to Remember.

 What Is Summer to Remember?

-On June 19, our fifth annual Summer to Remember program begins.
+On June 3rd, our seventh annual Summer to Remember program begins.
 Summer to Remember is a comprehensive, nine week summer camp program for homeless children living at the Rescue Mission’s Village of Hope.
 And, it is an opportunity for the community to sponsor children in need, with the academic support and life experiences that will help them to overcome obstacles to educational success.

 This unique camp is designed for school aged children between the ages of 5 and 12, and provides opportunities to grow intellectually, socially and emotionally through hands-on learning activities and field trips.
 Since the program was started in 2011, it has served countless children at the Village of Hope, and features activities that include academics, social engagement, recreation, sports, and fine arts, among many others.